paced/totp-demo/README.md

 Variable digit TOTP key visualiser for various hashing algorithms and given secrets.

+## Warning

+This is a repo I made while in university in 2017 and is, frankly, not very good.
+However, the information in the site is accurate and can run for free on Heroku, so here it is for an educational reference.

 ## Installation

 All you need to run this app: